samiralam/rules-compendium/docs/dmg/5-creating-campaigns/greyhawk.md

 ### Greyhawk Conflicts

 Although Greyhawk lends itself well to any D&D adventure you might want to run, the default setting features conflicts with three major villainous groups: chromatic dragons, Elemental Evil cults, and Iuz and his followers.
-You can replace one or more of these conflicts with ones of your devising or with ones from the “[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)” section earlier in this chapter.
+You can replace one or more of these conflicts with ones of your devising or with ones from the "[Flavors of Fantasy](/sources/dnd/dmg-2024/creating-campaigns#FlavorsofFantasy)" section earlier in this chapter.

 If you use these conflicts, look for opportunities in your adventures to introduce creatures in service to the three villainous groups.
 Give goals to these villains that bring their operatives into conflict with the player characters.